-Character designer Creates the look of individual characters.
-They draw them working from the script, the director's notes and the concept art.
-They communicate the characters' personalities through their facial expressions and physical poses.
+characters.
+They draw them working characters' personalities through their facial expressions and physical poses.

 Background designer Designs the scenery where the animation happens.
 Background designers use the storyboard panels as a basis from which to create detailed backgrounds for each scene.